gxf1212/notes/research/Preparation-and-modeling.md

 # Virtual Screening of Drugs

-This part is from 2021 UROPS project.
+This part is from 2021 UROPS project, structure-based virtual screening (SBVS)

 for basic usage of Python packages like rdkit and openbabel, please [go to this link](Programming-for-MD#small-molecule).
 If I use them to construct a library, maybe I'll write here.

 Contents need more organization....

 ## Database setup

-structure-based virtual screening (SBVS)

 ### Example: FDA approved